jonhjalti/Scrapie_EBV/README.md

 rktest90.DIR is an input file for DMU5 for assumed heritability=0.90 rktest95.DIR is an input file for DMU5 for assumed heritability=0.95 rktest99.DIR is an input file for DMU5 for assumed heritability=0.99

+meta1.R contains R codes used in the meta-analysis Text file ahq_ahq.txt and similar names refering to PRNP genotypes have numbers from case-control studies.
+The columns are: paper, scrapie cases AHQ/AHQ, healthy AHQ/AHQ, scrapie cases ARQ/ARQ, healthy ARQ/ARQ